starkindustries/laptop-hacking-coffee/CryptographySteganopgraphy/Bullet.md

 Tiger-128
 ```

 One of the hash functions listed is MD5.
-Maybe we need to reverse this hash.
+Maybe the goal is to reverse this hash.
 A quick google search of the hash gives this result:

 https://md5.gromweb.com/?md5=9c0a81866acce1bde0ef5520a2155054

-And the website reveals the reversed string:
+This link reveals the reversed string:
 ```
 The MD5 hash:
 9c0a81866acce1bde0ef5520a2155054